 Focused Ultrasound Therapy

-Focused ultrasound is an early-stage, noninvasive, therapeutic technology with the potential to improve the quality of life and decrease the cost of care for patients with atherosclerosis.
+Focused ultrasound is a rapidly evolving, noninvasive, therapeutic technology with the potential to improve the quality of life and decrease the cost of care for patients with atherosclerosis.
 This novel technology focuses beams of ultrasound energy precisely and accurately on targets deep in the body without damaging surrounding normal tissue.
 Where the beams converge, the ultrasound produces a variety of biological effects enabling atherosclerosis to be treated without surgery.
 While significant preclinical work has been accomplished, there is still much to be done before this technology will be widely available.

 How it Works